Dragonlord1005/Better-python-testing/docs/readme.md

-# Code
+# Testing

-code is cool
+This github pages thing is not finished and may be buggy